Value Averaging Crypto Investing Strategy Update

 The aim of the Crypto VA strategy is to reduce the risks of investing in cryptos as much as possible, while making steady gains over time.
 So far, it seems this is exactly what the portfolio has been doing.

-The chart below below shows the performance of the Crypto VA Fund since I started investing on September 1st 2017.
+The chart below shows the performance of the Crypto VA Fund since I started investing on September 1st 2017.

-At the time of writing, the portfolio has returned 76.39% since September 1st with less downside volatility than the overall crypto market.
+At the time of writing, the portfolio returned 76.39% since September 1st with less downside volatility than the overall crypto market.
 In other words, it’s been a smoother and steadier climb.
 This because: